DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/README.md

 * Prior programming experience (at least 1+ year)
 * Being comfortable with command line
 * No prior exposure to machine learning is required

+Nice to have but not mandatory

-* Nice to have: Python (but you can learn it during the course)
+* Python (but you can learn it during the course)
 * Prior exposure to linear algebra will be helpful (e.g. you studied it in college but forgot)

 ## Previous cohorts